Big Nose Kate: Gunfight at the O.K. Corral

-In a 1939 letter to her niece Lillian Rafferty, Kate claimed that she was in the Tombstone area with Holliday during the days before the shootout.
-According to Kate, she was with Holliday in Tucson, Arizona when they attended the San Augustin Feast and Fair in Levin Park during October 1881.
+In a 1939 letter to her niece Lillian Rafferty, Horony claimed that she was in the Tombstone area with Holliday during the days before the shootout.
+According to Horony, she was with Holliday in Tucson, Arizona when they attended the San Augustin Feast and Fair in Levin Park during October 1881.
 On October 20, 1881, Morgan Earp rode to Tucson to request Holliday's assistance with dealing with Cochise County Cowboys who had threatened to kill the Earps.
 She wrote that Holliday asked her to remain in Tucson for her safety, but she refused, and traveled with Holliday and Earp.
-Kate reminisced in the letter about her stay with Holliday at C.S.
+Horony reminisced in the letter about her stay with Holliday at C.S.
 Fly's Boarding House which bordered the alley where the Gunfight at the O.K.
 Corral took place.

-Kate accurately described minor details of the shootout, writing that on the day of the gunfight a man entered Fly's Boarding House with a "bandaged head" and a rifle.
+Horony accurately described minor details of the shootout, writing that on the day of the gunfight a man entered Fly's Boarding House with a "bandaged head" and a rifle.
 He was looking for Holliday, who was still in bed after a night of gambling.
-Kate recalled that the man who was turned away by Mrs. Fly was later identified as Ike Clanton, whom city marshal Virgil Earp had pistol-whipped earlier that day when he found Clanton carrying a rifle and pistol in violation of city ordinances.
+Horony recalled that the man who was turned away by Mrs. Fly was later identified as Ike Clanton, whom city marshal Virgil Earp had pistol-whipped earlier that day when he found Clanton carrying a rifle and pistol in violation of city ordinances.
 Clanton's head was bandaged afterward.

 Virgil Earp had disarmed him earlier that day and told Ike he would leave Ike's confiscated rifle and revolver at the Grand Hotel, which was favored by cowboys when they were in town.
 Ike testified afterward that he had tried to buy a new revolver at Spangenberger's gun and hardware store on 4th Street but the owner saw Ike's bandaged head and refused to sell him one.
 Clanton was unarmed at the time of the shootout later that afternoon.
 Ike testified that he picked up the weapons from William Soule, the jailer, a couple of days later.

-Author Glenn Boyer disputes that Kate saw the gunfight through the window of the boarding house.
-Also according to him, Kate stated that after Doc Holliday returned to his room, he sat at the edge of his bed and wept from the shock of what had happened during the close-range gunfight.
-"That was awful," Kate claims he said.
+Author Glenn Boyer disputes that Horony saw the gunfight through the window of the boarding house.
+Also according to him, Horony stated that after Doc Holliday returned to his room, he sat at the edge of his bed and wept from the shock of what had happened during the close-range gunfight.
+"That was awful," Horony claims he said.
 "Just awful."
 Boyer's work, however, has been rejected by serious scholars.

 After the O.K.
 Corral and later life

-Kate is reported to have made trips to Tombstone to see Holliday until he left for Colorado in April 1882.
-In 1887, Kate traveled to Redstone, Colorado, close to Glenwood Springs, Colorado, to visit with her brother Alexander.
-Some historians have tried to connect Kate and Doc to possible reconciliation attempts between the two.
+Horony is reported to have made trips to Tombstone to see Holliday until he left for Colorado in April 1882.
+In 1887, Horony traveled to Redstone, Colorado, close to Glenwood Springs, Colorado, to visit with her brother Alexander.
+Some historians have tried to connect Horony and Doc to possible reconciliation attempts between the two.